From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control: Abstract

 \section{Abstract}

-Willems' fundamental lemma has recently received an impressive amount of attention from the (data-driven) control community.
+Willems' fundamental lemma has recently received an impressive amount of attention from the data-driven control community.
 In this paper, we formulate a version of this celebrated result based on frequency-domain data.
-In doing so, we bridge the gap between recent developments in data-driven analysis and control, and the readily-available techniques and extensive expertise for non-parametric frequency-domain identification in academia and industry.
-In addition, we generalize our results to allow multiple frequency-domain data sets to be carefully combined to form a sufficiently rich data set.
+In doing so, we bridge the gap between recent developments in data-driven control, and the readily-available techniques and expertise for non-parametric frequency-domain identification.
+We also generalize our results to combine multiple frequency-domain data sets to form a sufficiently rich data set.
 Building on these results, we propose a data-driven predictive control scheme based on measured frequency-domain data of the plant.
 This novel scheme provides a frequency-domain counterpart of the well-known data-enabled predictive control scheme DeePC based on time-domain data.
-We prove that, under appropriate conditions, the new frequency-domain data-driven predictive control (FreePC) scheme is equivalent to the corresponding DeePC scheme, and we demonstrate the benefits of FreePC and the use of frequency-domain data in a numerical case study.
-These benefits include the ability to collect data in closed loop with a pre-stabilizing controller, dealing with noisy data, without increasing computational complexity, and intuitively visualizing the uncertainty in the frequency-domain data.
-In addition, we further showcase the potential of our frequency-domain Willems' fundamental lemma in applications to data-driven simulation, and the linear-quadratic regulator (LQR) problem.
-Finally, we show that our results can be used to evaluate the transfer function of the system at a desired frequency based on a finite amount of frequency-domain data.
+Under appropriate conditions, the new frequency-domain data-driven predictive control (FreePC) scheme is equivalent to the corresponding DeePC scheme.
+We demonstrate the benefits of FreePC and the use of frequency-domain data in several examples and a numerical case study, including the ability to collect data in closed loop, computational benefits, and intuitive visualization of the data.